 Indicated Shippers’ suggestion that Transwestern’s current posting of available capacity is on a separate platform from that where capacity release is posted and therefore not user-friendly is misplaced.
 The available pipeline capacity and capacity release information already are on the same web site platform, www.hottap.enron.com.
 For instance, when one signs on to that location, there is a choice on the far left side between Informational Postings and Customer Activities.
 Transwestern’s available pipeline capacity is located behind the Informational Postings screen while capacity release is located behind the Customer Activities.
 This is exactly how GISB prescribes that both types of capacity be posted.
 Therefore, Transwestern does not require customers to move between different web sites.

+It is clear from the Indicated Shippers’ pleading at issue here, viewed in conjunction with the position they have taken in the hearing before Judge Leventhal, that they aren’t sure what they want.
+The Indicated Shippers initially filed testimony in that proceeding that requested the exact same “fix” that they demand here: that Transwestern’s capacity and released capacity be posted “on the same website platform”.
+Protest at 5.
+In the hearing, however, the Indicated Shippers changed their minds.
+They corrected their initial testimony to add the concept of “same page” to the notion of “same platform”.
+As corrected, their testimony now demands that Transwestern post availability of its own capacity “on the same page of the web-site platform as capacity release.”
+Docket No. RP97-288-009, et al., Tr. at 112, l.
+24-25 (emphasis added to show Indicated Shippers’ correction)(attached hereto as exhibit A).
+The Indicated Shippers are now on record in the same docket simultaneously asking for two different modifications to the Transwestern posting procedure.
+Given their apparently still evolving concept of what they want changed, the Commission should reject their criticisms of Transwestern’s posting format.

 B. Transwestern’s posting for available capacity is in accordance with its Tariff and GISB standards.